Where food, poetry, and stories steep like a good cup of tea.

 Ultimately, my decade-long background in the social sector (including grantmaking, fundraising, program management, content development, and social media marketing) is about storytelling and helping people engage with organizations in a personal and meaningful way.

-Nicole Gulotta is a grantmaker by day and gourmet home cook by night.
-She received an MFA in creative writing from Vermont College of Fine Arts and a BA from the University of California, Santa Barbara.
-In 2011, she founded The Giving Table, a website that helps people change the food system through personal philanthropy.
-She is based in Los Angeles, where she lives with her husband and French bulldog. [photo by Hugh Forte]
+I received an MFA in creative writing from Vermont College of Fine Arts and BA from the University of California, Santa Barbara.
+In 2011, I founded The Giving Table, a website that empowers everyone to change the food system.
+I am currently eating my way through Los Angeles, where I live with my husband and French bulldog.

 *All recipes are my own unless otherwise noted.